 Therefore, evidence that may be utilised includes statements or admissions made by the child, behaviour of the child before and after the act, and any prior criminal history.

-It may also include evidence related to the child’s home background and upbringing, as well as evidence of the child’s parents, teachers, as well as psychologists and psychiatrists.
+It may also include evidence related to the child’s home background and upbringing, as well as evidence of the child’s parents, teachers, psychologists and psychiatrists.
+If a child is convicted, there may be grounds for a criminal appeal if it is later found that the presumption of doli incapax was not properly rebutted.

-This has been supported by numerous arguments, including recent medical evidence of brain development which indicates that children under 14 may not have the required capacity.
+This has been supported by numerous arguments, including recent medical evidence of brain development, which indicates that children under 14 may not have the required capacity.
 The current scheme has also been criticised due to its disproportionate impact on disadvantaged and First Nations children.
+Vulnerable children, including many children from marginalised communities, are overrepresented in the youth justice system, highlighting the need for reform to better support children and young people.

 Internationally, the average age of criminal responsibility is 14 years old.
-The UN Committee on the Rights of the Child urged the Australian Government in 2019 to raise the age to this standard.
+The United Nations, through the Committee on the Rights of the Child, has urged the Australian Government to raise the age to this standard, and Amnesty International has also advocated for a minimum age of 14 to protect vulnerable children.
+In comparison, the age of criminal responsibility in NSW remains at 10, which is among the lowest ages worldwide when compared to other countries.

-So far, the Northern Territory raised the age of criminal responsibility to 12 in 2023.
+So far, the Northern Territory has raised the age of criminal responsibility to 12 in 2023.

 Victoria now plans to raise the age from 10 to 12 by 2024, and hopefully to 14 by 2027.